Bowser: Other Mario games

-Bowser has appeared in nearly all of the Mario spin-off games, including in Mario Kart series, and every Mario Party game to date.
-Bowser has made appearances in multiple Mario sports games, such as Mario Tennis, Mario Golf, Super Mario Strikers, and Mario & Sonic at the Olympic Games.
+Bowser has appeared in nearly all of the Mario spin-off games, including in the Mario Kart and Mario Party series.
+Bowser appeared in multiple Mario sports games, such as Mario Tennis, Mario Golf, Super Mario Strikers, and Mario & Sonic at the Olympic Games.

 He appeared in Mario's Time Machine, Hotel Mario, and Mario Pinball Land.
-Bowser also appears as a playable character in the game Itadaki Street DS.
+Bowser appears as a playable character in Itadaki Street DS and its Wii sequel Fortune Street.
 Bowser is also a Dark attribute character who appears as the main opponent in Puzzle & Dragons: Super Mario Bros.
 Edition.

-Bowser also appears in Super Mario RPG: Legend of the Seven Stars.
+Bowser appears in Super Mario RPG: Legend of the Seven Stars.
 In Mario + Rabbids Kingdom Battle, Bowser makes a cameo.
 He also reappears in the sequel Mario + Rabbids Sparks of Hope.

+Other games

+Bowser is a playable character in every installment of the Super Smash Bros. series since 2001's Super Smash Bros.
+Melee.
+He was intended to be playable in the series' first installment, but was removed during development due to time constraints.
+Bowser is in Tetris Attack, a game inspired by the Japanese game Panel de Pon.
+All of the original cast members are replaced except Mr. Time, with characters from the Mario and Yoshi series, with Bowser taking on the role of Corderia as final boss.
+With the name Hammer Slam Bowser, Bowser debuts as a playable character in Skylanders: SuperChargers.
+He appears alongside Donkey Kong and comes with a Skylanders unique figurine.
+Dr. Bowser is playable in Dr. Mario World.